 Blue Screen errors (also sometimes called black screen errors or STOP code errors) can occur if a serious problem causes Windows to shut down or restart unexpectedly.
-You might see a message that says, "Windows has been shut down to prevent damage to your computer."
+You might see a message that says, "Windows has been shut down to prevent damage to your computer" or a similar message.

 These errors can be caused by both hardware and software issues.
 If you added new hardware to your PC before the Blue Screen error, shut down your PC, remove the hardware, and try restarting.
 If you're having trouble restarting, you can start your PC in safe mode.
-For more info, see Windows Startup Settings (including safe mode).
+For more info, see Start your PC in safe mode in Windows.

 You can also try getting the latest updates with Windows Update, help from other sources, or restoring Windows to an earlier point in time.

 If none of those steps help to resolve your Blue Screen error, please try the Blue Screen Troubleshooter in the Get Help app: